Radio Free Europe (song): Origin and original recording

 R.E.M. formed in Athens, Georgia, in 1980.
 The band quickly established itself in the local scene.
-Over the course of 1980 the band refined its songwriting skills, helped by its frequent gigs at local venues.
+Over the course of 1980, the band refined its songwriting skills, helped by its frequent gigs at local venues.
 One of the group's newer compositions was "Radio Free Europe".
 The song originated from an improvisation by Mike Mills on an unplugged electric guitar at Chapter 3 Records store, on East Broad Street in Athens.
-The tune was then embellished by Peter Buck.
+The tune was then embellished by guitarist Peter Buck.
 Mills explained, "I wrote the verse and B section late one night while sitting alone downstairs in an Athens record store, while a party was going on upstairs.
 Peter wrote the chorus and bridge, and Michael Stipe supplied the melody and lyrics."
 The other members of the band were reportedly awestruck when they heard the lyrics and vocals singer Stipe had come up with.
-By May 1981 the band added "Radio Free Europe" to its setlist.
-Rolling Stone describes the Hib-Tone recording as "a raw, fast version" which was rerecorded for Murmur "with a richer melody and tighter rhythm — 'like Motown,' Buck recalled."
+By May 1981, the band added "Radio Free Europe" to its setlist.
+Rolling Stone describes the Hib-Tone recording as "a raw, fast version" which was re-recorded for Murmur "with a richer melody and tighter rhythm — 'like Motown,' Buck recalled."
 Stipe mumbled his lyrics because he hadn't finished writing them when it was time to record."

 After a successful show opening for the Police, R.E.M. intended to record material for a demo tape.
 The group traveled to Drive-In Studio in Winston-Salem, North Carolina, to record some songs with producer Mitch Easter.
-Easter, a Winston-Salem native, was a member of the band Let's Active.
+Easter, a Winston-Salem native, was a member of the band Let's Active, and the studio was part of Easter's parents' home.
 He was recommended to R.E.M. by Peter Holsapple, Easter's bandmate in the dB's and who worked with R.E.M. in the early 1990s.
-The band recorded "Radio Free Europe", "Sitting Still", and the instrumental song "White Tornado", which were placed on a promotional cassette tape.
+After spending the night at Easter's home in downtown Winston-Salem, the band traveled to the Drive-In to record "Radio Free Europe", "Sitting Still", and the instrumental song "White Tornado", which were placed on a promotional cassette tape.
 "Back then, I think they had three kinds of songs," said Easter in 1998.
 "They had their 'classic R.E.M.' songs that were kind of pretty, like 'Gardening at Night'.
 Then they had their wilder, more disjointed songs.
 I think of that song '9-9' that ended up on Murmur.
 I think one of the first times they came into my studio, they tried to do that song but they didn't have it together.
 Then they had their funny throwaways like 'White Tornado'."